houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 So far, we've observed that regular expressions obey strict syntax rules over an alphabet, and that they serve as a shorthand way of talking about a set of strings.
 Formally, a set of strings over an alphabet is called a language.
 With that in mind, regular expressions are characteristically syntactic sugar for a particular class of languages called 'regular languages' [2].

-### 1.2 Regular Languages and Deterministic Finite Automata (DFA)
+### 1.2 Regular Languages and DFAs

 A common example of a regular language is the set of all strings of even length over an alphabet like `{'a'}`.
 It contains strings like `'aa'`, `'aaaa'` or `''` (the empty string).
 Its corresponding regular expression is `(aa)*`.

-There are some interesting formal properties that govern these languages (like the union of two regular languages is also a regular language) [3].
-For our current purposes, another such an interesting property is their relationship to Deterministic Finite Automata (DFA) [4].
-In particular, all regular languages are recognised by DFAs.
-All DFAs only recognise regular languages.
+There are many interesting formal properties that govern these languages (like the union of two regular languages is also a regular language).
+However, for our current purposes, one such interesting property is their intrinsinct tie to the DFA class of finite state machines:

+All regular languages are recognised by DFAs and DFAs only recognise regular languages.

+A DFA is a theoretical machine that recognises a set of strings.
+This set is the language of that machine.
+In particular, for all strings over an alphabet, the machine will either accept or reject it.
+The set of all strings that the machine accepts _is_ the language of that machine.

-To properly understand DFAs, let's build one that recognises the aformentioned regular language expressed by the regular expression `(aa)*`.
-Visually [5], a DFA is made up a set of states with transitions between them.
-Some of these states are "final" and others are not.
-There's always a "start" state.
-We "feed" a string into that machine.
-We feed the machine via the start state.
-As we feed the string, on each character in the string, we will transition to a particular state depending on the machine's configuration.
+Visually, a DFA is made up a set of finite states with transitions between them.
+Some of these states are "accepting" and others are "rejecting".
+One of these states must be the start state.
+Any string over an alphabet is fed into the machine via that start state.
+As it's fed through, the machine transitions through its state by parsing the string's characters.
+Once all characters are parsed, the machine either lands in an accepting or rejecting state.
+If it's an accepting state, then the machine accepts the string.
+Conversely, it rejects it.
+So, the language of the DFA is the set of all strings that, after being parsed character by character, lands in an accepting state.
+To further clarify, let's construct a DFA that recognises the aformentioned regular language expressed by the regular expression `(aa)*`.

-As we feed the input string and parse character-by-character, if we're able to reach a final state, then we will say that the DFA recognises that string.
-If we somehow land on a final state when we reach the end of our string, we'll say that the DFA recognises that string.
-So, for a given alphabet, we can feed all of it's potential strings into a DFA.
-We will then be able to form two distinct sets of strings - those which the DFA recognises and that which it does not.
-We'll call the set of all strings that a DFA recognises, the language of that DFA.
-Various DFAs will accept different classes of languages.
+![DFA for language over a of even length](/images/irregular-javascript-expressions/dfa_for_language_over_a_of_even_length.webp)

+Let's walk through how the machine recognises our language by taking two example strings: `'a'` and `'aa'`.
+Ideally, the machine should accept `'aa'` and reject `'a'`.

+Given `'aa'`, we begin in the start state "even length", parse the first `'a'` and transition to the "odd length" state.
+We then parse the last `'a'`.
+We land back into the "even length" state.
+Since there are no more characrers to parse, the machine stops.
+So, we're in an accepting state, our DFA accepts the string `'aa'` which is of even length.

+Given `a`, we being in the state state and transition into the the "odd length" state once we parse the only character `'a'`.
+Since there are not characters left to parse and we're in a rejecting state, our DFA rejects `'a'`.

+On a side note, different configurations of states and transitions yields different regular languages.
 It's possible that the same machine, albeit with seemingly different configurations, will accept the same set.

-In order to constract a DFA for our given regular language containing all even length strings over the alphabet `{'a'}`.

-![DFA for language over a of even length](/images/irregular-javascript-expressions/dfa_for_language_over_a_of_even_length.webp)

-Let's walk through how the machine recognises our language by taking two example strings: `'aaa'` and `'aaaa'`.
-Ideally, the machine should accept `'aaaa'` and reject `'aaa'`.

-Given `'aaaa'`

-For any regular language, there exists a DFA.
-Any DFA will correspond to a regular language.

-A key insight is that, if we that something is in tension with a regular language, then that thing must be in tension with regular expressions.
-In other words, if we find that X is incomptabile with a dfa, then X cannot lead to regular languages.
-Since, regular expressions are syntactic sugar for regular languages, then X cannot be compatible with regular expressions.
+This is how we may have different regular expressions that act as syntactic sugar for the same set of strings.

+So, we have constructed a DFA that recognises the same regular language which the regular expression illustrating the intrinsct link between DFAs, regular languages and regular expressions.
+A key insight from this link is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and regular expressions.
+S. To properly cash out this incompatible as an issue of language recognition by taking a look at Chomsky's Hierarchy.

 ## 2. An Issue Of Language Recognition